sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 class.
 Which one should we call “mean 1” and which one should we call “mean 2”.
 It is arbitrary.
 However, you really do need to designate one of them as “mean 1” and the other one as “mean 2”.
-Not surprisingly, the way that jamovi handles thit is also pretty arbitrary.
+Not surprisingly, the way that jamovi handles this is also pretty arbitrary.
 In earlier versions of the book I used to try to explain it, but after a while I gave up, because it is not really all that important and to be honest I can never remember myself.
 Whenever I get a significant *t*-test